 Cision AB (CSN), a Swedish media-services provider, settled a copyright infringement case with News Corp.
-(NWSA)’s Dow Jones & Co. unit.
+(NWSA:US)’s Dow Jones & Co. unit.

 The settlement for an undisclosed amount restricts Cision from redistributing original content from New York-based Dow Jones, Cision said June 12 in a statement.
 The settlement will affect second-quarter earnings and Stockholm-based Cision now forecasts a loss before interest and taxes of 10 million kronor ($1.4 million).
 Underlying earnings before interest and taxes, excluding the payment and legal fees, is forecast to be 35 million kronor in the quarter, Cision said.

 Cision on March 8 said it had received a “threat from a major U.S. publisher” of a damages claim based on alleged infringement of rights and that the effect on full-year earnings could be significant.
 The company said 11 days later it would cancel its dividend proposal to the annual general meeting as well as a share buyback plan.